Aurora Summer Camps 2026: 33 Programs

 The MindCraft Makerspace camps are the more distinctive STEM option.
 Three programs are available: 3D Digital Design and 3D Printing Basics, Slime and Chem Lab, and Wizards Academy.
 These focus on hands-on fabrication and experimentation.
 The 3D printing camp is one of the few in the metro that gives kids actual experience with digital design tools and additive manufacturing.

-Cooking and Creative Arts
+Cooking and creative arts

 Sous Chef Summer Camps ($250/week) is a standout in the arts category.
 Kids learn real cooking skills, from knife safety to recipe execution.
 It's not a baking-cookies-and-calling-it-camp situation.
 Sessions cover different cuisines and techniques each week, and campers eat what they make.
 For kids who love food or need a break from sports and STEM, this is a strong option.

-Faith-Based Options
+Faith-Based options

 Aurora has strong faith-based options, including the Mujtahid Islamic Summer Camp ($200/week) and the free Totus Tuus Catholic Summer Camp at St. Pius X Parish.